skypjack/entt/docs/md/meta.md

 ## Properties and meta objects

-Sometimes (for example, when it comes to creating an editor) it might be useful to be able to attach properties to the meta objects created.
+Sometimes (for example, when it comes to creating an editor) it might be useful to attach properties to the meta objects created.
 Fortunately, this is possible for most of them.<br/>
 For the meta objects that support properties, the member functions of the factory used for registering them will return a decorated version of the factory itself.
 The latter can be used to attach properties to the last created meta